TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Environment/Index.rst

 Environment
 ===========

-Since version 9.x the TYPO3 CMS core includes an environment class.
+Since version 9.x the TYPO3 core includes an environment class.
 This class contains all environment specific information, e.g. paths within the filesystem.
 This implementation replaces previously used global variables and constants like :php:`PATH_site`.